matjack9/my-dear-watson/README.md

 ## Code

 IBM Watson Personality Insights returns a large amount of data with each API call making backend organization critical.
-See below for code snippets reflecting methods to persist and render data optimally for the frontend's requests.
+The code snippets below show some methods used to optimally persist and render data for the frontend.

 ### Cached Averages